 The L34 proved to be fast and successful in Australian touring car racing.
 Only 263 were built in this variant, making this a precious collectable if you’re lucky to get your hands on one.

-For Geoff who’s only ever had Holdens in his garage, owning a Torana is like a second calling.
+For Geoff who’s only ever had Holdens in his garage, owning an Aussie muscle such as the Torana is like a second calling.
 Given the condition it was in, a full ground-up restoration was undisputed.
 Geoff saw the end outcome before he even got started, and there was no doubt whether he was getting his hands dirty in the process.
 Looking at where it is today, it is almost unrecognisable with a notably clean bright shade of green and modern rims.
 “It was built to suit my taste,” says Geoff.
 Re-building this car is one of his favourite memories and you can just imagine what it must feel like the day he got behind the wheel of his hard work!